sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

     sudo iotedge --version
     ```

-To add the *state.json* configuration file to the */data/storage* folder:

-1. Use the following commands to create the folders with the necessary permissions:
+1. Use the following commands to create the folders the deployment uses with the necessary permissions:

     ```bash
     sudo mkdir -p /data/storage